The 20 Best Stiff Person Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-George Small is a Neurologist in Pittsburgh, Pennsylvania.
+George Small is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Small is rated as an Advanced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Myasthenia Gravis, Peripheral Neuropathy, Stiff Person Syndrome, and Dysferlinopathy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Stiff Person Syndrome, and Dysferlinopathy.

 Advanced in Stiff Person Syndrome